psharm50/Data-mesh-architecture-using-Google-Cloud-Platform/README.md

 # Data-mesh-architecture-using-Google-Cloud-Platform

+The Project is an implementation of Publisher Subscriber mechanism between 5 domains as a Proof of concept for Data mesh architecture

 Tools used : Python, Flask, Google Cloud Platform, Pub/Sub , Big Query, Google Cloud Storage, IAM Permissions.

 Key features: